Home

 Rick Hoyt Graduation

-Despite Being Told He Would Be a Vegetable For the Rest Of His Life...
-Here is Rick Graduating From Boston University
+Despite Being Told He Would Be A Vegetable For The Rest Of His Life...
+Here Is

-2 Men Look Out Through Prison Bars
+Two Men Look Out Through Prison Bars

-One sees the Mud
+One Sees The Mud

 Mud, Outlook

-The Other Sees the Stars
+The Other Sees The Stars

 Eric Liddell (1902-1945)